 - Twitter Lite: Before Twitter released its PWA, the social media network struggled to create a desirable user experience for its mobile users, who were complaining about long loading times and poor responsiveness.
 Twitter Lite completely changed Twitter’s reputation when it comes to mobile, and the PWA now generates more than ten million push notifications per day.

-- Forbes: It is a well-known statistic that 53% of mobile site visitors will leave a page that takes longer than three seconds to load.
-Forbes’s previous mobile website took 6.5 seconds to load.
-After releasing a PWA, the load time decreased so much that the media company almost immediately experienced an increase in readership of 12 percent.
+- Forbes: It is a well-known statistic that 53% of mobile site visitors will leave a page that takes longer than three seconds to load, and it just so happens that Forbes’s previous mobile website’s loading time can reach as much as 6.5 seconds.
+After releasing a PWA, the load time decreased so much that the media company almost immediately experienced a 12 percent increase in readership.

 - Pinterest: With a focus on international growth, Pinterest started their new mobile web experience from the ground up as a PWA.
 The social network found that only 1% of their mobile users convert into sign-ups, logins, or app installs, due to poor performance on mobile.
 Onto realizing that the opportunity to improve the conversion was huge, so they rebuilt the mobile web using PWA technology, which led to several positive results: Time spent is up by 40% compared to the previous mobile web, user-generated ad revenue is up 44% and core engagements are up 60%.

 So, when does it make sense to go with…

 With only one single codebase needed for all supported platforms, PWA is your best bet at expanding the reach of your business.
 Currently, PWA is supported on almost every available platform barring a few stubborn ones where it has limited functionality such as Safari.

 Recommended reading: Publishing PWAs to Major App Stores

 Low development cost